USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 - Gets the initial cert from the certificate authority.
 - Sets up your ssh profile to simplify future logins

-These commands only need to be done once.
+These commands only need to be run once.
 The second command updates your .ssh/config file.
-If you already have a complicated structure in there you may wish to review it.
-The changes are fine for most, but particularly if you already have ceres entries in yours there could be conflicts.
+If you already have a custom config file, you may wish to review it after running this command.
+The changes are fine for most, but there could be conflicts, particularly if you already have SCINet-related entries in your config file.

 ## SSH Access After Small Step Installation: